armory/documentation/_spinnaker_install_admin_guides/sumologic-dashboard.md

 Note: This assumes you have already installed Spinnaker and have access to the halyard configuration files  to make changes to Spinnaker.

 ### Collection Step 1.
 Retrieve SumoLogic URL for HTTP logs
-Configure an HTTP Collector.
+Configure an HTTP Source.
 And get a copy of the endpoint URL from your SumoLogic console.

 ### Collection step 2.
 Modify Spinnaker echo-local.yml to export logs to SumoLogic